-During the operation, about 80 per cent of the stomach is removed, forming a narrow stomach of about the shape and size of a banana.
+During the operation, about 80 percent of the stomach is removed, forming a narrow stomach of about the shape and size of a banana.

 Reducing the size of the stomach limits the amount of food that a person consumes.
 In addition, the procedure stimulates hormonal changes that help with weight loss and alleviate overweight-related conditions, such as high blood pressure or heart diseases, sleep disorders, diabetes mellitus, joint diseases, etc.

-Gastric sleeve can be performed on patients with a
+The gastric sleeve can be performed on patients with a

 body mass index (BMI) of 35 or more, and on patients for whom diet and physical activity are not effective means of losing weight.